Vet Oncologists providing cancer treatment for dogs, cats and small animals

 To best serve the needs of pets with cancer, and to support the people who love and care for them, we strive to offer compassion and understanding, to provide guidance to empower decision making, and to give pets and their families access to the most appropriate and up to date treatment options at our dedicated Animal Cancer Centre.

 We recommend visiting our Animal Cancer Centre page to find out more about how our Medical, Surgical and Radiation Oncology teams work together to help families and referring veterinarians when pets are diagnosed with cancer.

 The information below provides more detail about our Medical Oncology services.

 Medical Oncology - Animal Cancer Treatment

-Visits to the SASH Oncology department can be scheduled Monday – Saturday in both the morning and afternoon.
-Most procedures and treatments are able to be performed within a couple of hours or within the day.
+Visits to the SASH medical oncology department can be scheduled Monday to Saturday in both the morning and afternoon.
+Most procedures and treatments can be performed within a couple of hours or within the same day.